ParaState/claim-parastate-erc20-token_locking-na_cliff-na_vesting-na/README.md

 ![Screen Shot 2022-01-10 at 7 20 09 am](https://user-images.githubusercontent.com/9831342/148701427-3217e79a-3e02-4b71-b4b1-20d93729ac94.png)

-# Where is the linear timelock smart contract
+# Where is the timelock smart contract

-The [timelock smart contract](https://github.com/second-state/linear-timelock-smart-contract/) is deployed on the Ethereum mainnet and then this UI source code us updated with the timelocks ABI, bytecode, contract address and deployment transaction hash.
-This timelock UI instantiates the timelock contract in order to interact and transfer tokens to end users and so forth.
+There are a few different [timelock smart contracts i.e.](https://github.com/second-state/linear-timelock-smart-contract/) which are deployed on the Ethereum mainnet.

 # How to deploy this UI